2 Linear Regression

 Figure 2.6: Residual or error value, distance from a point in the scatterplot to the regression line.

 Unlike this toy data set, different customers in a data set of reasonable size likely share the same height, such as an \(x\) value for a height of 66 inches.
-Unfortunately, the model does not perfectly describe the data: Different people of the same height of 66 inches have different weights, and so different residuals.
+Unfortunately, the model does not perfectly describe the data: Different people of the same height of 66 inches generally have different weights, which results in different residuals.
 A scatterplot instead of a line describes the data.

 Why are residuals important?
 For all supervised machine learning algorithms, the residual is the key to how the machine learns the relationship between the variables.
 Learning relationships means choosing values of the model’s weights to minimize the size of some function of the residuals, here the minimization of the squared residuals.
 Better to choose a model that has relatively small residuals so as to minimize the unexplained scatter about the line.